-• 62% noted leadership factors, most notably problems in the areas of policy and procedure development and implementation.
+• 62% noted leadership factors, most notable problems in the areas of policy and procedure development and implementation.

 • 60% of reported noted human resources-related factors such as the increased need for staff education and competency assessment processes.

 • 58% noted patient assessment issues, particularly in the areas of flawed patient observation protocols, inadequate assessment tools, and lack of psychiatric assessment.